NEW | Science-Backed Weight Management Now At Our Digital Pharmacy

 How do I know which contraceptive pill is right for me?

-Our new service HANX Fix: Pill aims to support, educate and advise you through what has traditionally been a daunting, intimidating or confusing process.
+We launched hormonal contraception at the HANX digital pharmacy to support you through what has traditionally been a daunting, intimidating or confusing process.
 We're big believers that you should be able to access easy-to-understand information about contraception so you can make informed choices about your healthcare.
 Get stuck into the features of each pill type in our in-depth guides here:

 1. The combined oral contraceptive pill AKA the COCP